ScilifelabDataCentre/Anubis/anubis/README.md

 ### URL-mapped functions

+- `call`: List all proposals in a call.
+Optionally by category.
+- `call_xlsx`: Produce an XLSX file of all proposals in a call.
+- `user`: List all proposals for a user.

 ### Other functions

+- `get_call_xlsx`: Return the content of an XLSX file for all proposals in a call.
+- `get_call_proposals`: Get the proposals in the call.
+- `get_user_proposals`: Get all proposals created by the user.
+- `compute_mean_fields`: Compute the mean and stdev of numerical banner fields for each proposal.
+Store values in the proposal document.

 ## `review.py`

+There is at most one review per reviewer and proposal.
+It is possible to archive reviews if a review process is to be repeated for the proposals in a call.

 ### URL-mapped functions

+- `create`: Create a new review for the proposal for the given reviewer.
+- `display`: Display the review for the proposal.
+- `edit`: Edit the review for the proposal.
+- `finalize`, `unfinalize`: (Un)finalize the review for the proposal.
+- `archive`, `unarchive`: (Un)archive the review for the proposal.
+An archived review is not shown in most views, but is reachabel.
+- `logs`: Display the log records for the given review.
+- `document`: Download the review document (attachment file) for the given field id.

 ### Other functions

+- `init`: CouchDB index creation (design document) for the review document type.
+- `get_review`: Get the review by its iuid.
+- `get_reviewer_review`: Get the review of the proposal by the reviewer.
+- `allow_XXX`: Access privilege checking functions.

 ## `reviews.py`

 ### URL-mapped functions

+- `call`: List all reviews for a call.
+- `call_xlsx`: Produce an XLSX file of all reviews for a call.
+- `call_reviewer`: List all reviews in the call by the reviewer (user).
+- `call_reviewer_xlsx`: Produce an XLSX file of all reviews in the call by the reviewer (user).
+- `call_reviewer_zip`: Return a zip file containing the XLSX file of all reviews in the call by the reviewer (user), and all documents for the proposals to be reviewed.
+- `proposal`: List all reviewers and reviews for a proposal.
+- `proposal_archived`: List all archived reviews for a proposal.
+- `call_archived`: List all archived reviews in the call.
+- `call_reviewer_archived`: List all archived reviews in the call by the reviewer (user).
+- `proposal_xlsx`: Produce an XLSX file of all reviewers and reviews for a proposal.
+- `reviewer`: List all reviews by the given reviewer (user).

 ### Other functions

+- `get_review_xlsx`: Return the content for the XLSX file for the list of reviews.

 ## `decision.py`

+A decision represents the result of the review and decision process.
+It is intended to be shown to the proposer, but this is not done until the switch for this is set for the call.

+There are no decision lists; the decisions are shown in the proposals lists.

 ### URL-mapped functions

+- `create`: Create a decision for the proposal.
+- `display`: Display the decision.
+- `edit`: Edit the decision.
+- `finalize`, `unfinalize`: (Un)finalize the decision for the proposal.
+- `logs`: Display the log records for the given decision.
+- `document`: Download the decision document (attachment file) for the given field id.

 ### Other functions

+- `init`: CouchDB index creation (design document) for the decision document type.
+- `get_decision`: Get the decision by its iuid.
+- `allow_XXX`: Access privilege checking functions.

 ## `grant.py`

+Grants, or grant dossiers, are containers for information and documents relating to payment and tracking of grants relating to accepted proposals.

 ### URL-mapped functions

+- `create`: Create a grant dossier for the proposal.
+- `display`: Display the grant dossier.
+- `edit`: Edit the grant dossier.
+- `access`: Edit the access privileges for the grant record.
+- `lock`, `unlock`: (Un)lock the grant dossier for edits by the user.
+- `document`: Download the grant document (attachment file) for the given field id.
+- `grant_zip`: Return a zip file containing all documents in the grant dossier.
+- `logs`: Display the log records for the given grant.

 ### Other functions

+- `init`: CouchDB index creation (design document) for the grant document type.
+- `get_grant_documents`: Get all documents in a grant as a list of dict(filename, content).
+- `get_grant`: Return the grant dossier with the given identifier.
+- `get_grant_proposal`: Return the grant dossier for the proposal with the given identifier.
+- `allow_XXX`: Access privilege checking functions.

 ## `grants.py`

 ### URL-mapped functions

+- `call`: List all grants for a call.
+- `call_xlsx`: Produce an XLSX file of all grants for a call.
+- `call_zip`: Return a zip file containing the XLSX file of all grants for a call and all documents in all grant dossiers.
+- `user`: List all grants for a user, including the grants the user has access to.

 ### Other functions

+- `get_call_grants_xlsx`: Return the content for the XLSX file for the list of grants.

 ## `about.py`